 As Traditional Indian fermented foods contain probiotics, they are also called Indian probiotics foods.
 Indian people find these fermented foods delicious and beneficial for health.
 That’s why Traditional Indian fermented foods are very popular with Indians and travelers that visit India.
 These foods are rich in probiotics such as Lactic acid bacteria and bifidobacteria.
 These are also best for their taste and health benefit.

 List of Traditional Indian fermented foods:

-Traditional Indian Fermented foods fall in several categories.
-There are 7 types of indian fermented foods.
+Traditional Indian Fermented foods fall into several categories.
+There are 7 types of Indian fermented foods.

 - Cereal-based (with/without pulses) fermented foods,

 - Cereal/pulse and buttermilk-based fermented food,

 - Milk-based fermented foods,

 - Vegetable, bamboo shoot (BS) and unripe fruits-based fermented foods,

 Cereal-based fermented foods are the main food in Indian sub-continents.

 Most common fermented foods includes idli, dosa, dhokla, koozhu, nan, parotta, ambali, pazhaiya soru.